-The woman that I’ve been telling everyone is Lexie, but who is portraying Tammy Yamaguchi, the great artist and biggest social icon in history straightens up, takes a deep breath and then opens her mouth so wide we can see her tonsils.
+The woman that I’ve shown to be Lexie, but who is portraying Tammy Yamaguchi, the great artist and biggest social icon in history straightens up, takes a deep breath and then opens her mouth so wide we can see her tonsils.

 My senses can pick up most of it.
 The human ear is incapable of hearing the full range of this noise, but the part they can hear must be impressive because they all appear spell-bound.
 Some of them like Brett and Bailey are trying hard to decipher individual familiar sounds out of the cacophony, but I can tell they’re having trouble doing so.

-And noise is deafening.
+And the noise is deafening.
 They’re holding their ears in pain.
-Some are fully bent over.
+Some are fully bent over trying to protect their heads.
 The pressure of the sound wave is like a gut punch.
 They struggle to catch their breath, cover their heads with their helmets and turn their oxygen up a several notches.

-“K-9, this is extremely painful!
+“K-9, this is so painful!
 Can you do anything about this?”
 Brett yells at me.